nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-08-30-tfs-2012-issue-stuck-builds-in-team-foundation-build-with-no-build-number/index.md

 ---
-title: "TFS 2012 - Issue: Stuck builds in Team Foundation Build with no build number"
+title: 'TFS 2012 - Issue: Stuck builds in Team Foundation Build with no build number'
-description: "Resolve stuck builds in TFS 2012 with our troubleshooting guide.
-Discover key insights and solutions to get your Team Foundation Build back on track!"
+description: Resolve stuck builds in TFS 2012 with our troubleshooting guide.
+Discover key insights and solutions to get your Team Foundation Build back on track!
 date: 2012-08-30
 creator: Martin Hinshelwood
 id: "7760"